Xeononyum/counter-2.2/README.md

 if one of operands in +, -, *, / operators is time counter or float number, result will be too time counter

-time counter only means that it can contain float values
+time counter only means that it can contain float values and also separated from items